nathaodedara/devdocs/src/guides/v2.3/extension-dev-guide/events-and-observers.md

 ### Disabling an observer

 Existing observers can be disabled, if you do not want to have them running.
-It is a good practice to disable the obsever if you want to change its logic rather than override it.
+It is a good practice to disable the observer if you want to change its logic rather than override it.
 Below is an example of how to disable the previously created observer.

 ```xml